Single-qubit gate teleportation provides a quantum advantage: Introduction and main result

 \subsection{Proof outline}

-We establish Theorem~\ref{thm:main} by connecting the teleportation simulation problem~$\psim{\teleport}$ to a celebrated result from classical circuit complexity: the known circuit-depth lower bounds for~$\AC^0$ of computing the parity function -- the~$\parityproblem$ problem~\cite{Ajtai1983,FSSParity,Yao,HastadThesis,Hastad86,Razborov1987,smolensky87}.
+We establish Theorem~\ref{thm:main} by connecting the gate-teleportation simulation problem $\psim{\teleport}$ to a basic (trivial) result from classical complexity theory, namely the fact that the parity function cannot be computed by an $\NC^0$-circuit.
 Our argument proceeds through a reduction to an intermediate computational problem which relates $\psim{\teleport}$ and $\parityproblem$.

 Let us briefly describe the intermediate problem and give a high-level overview of our reasoning.